 The following are some obvious signs of a person who either has questionable judgment or really doesn't want the job!

 1. Late.
 Being on time (or preferably early) is the quintessential rule for interviewing.
 If a potential new hire is tardy for the appointment to get a job, what does that say about their ability to make it to the job on time?

 3. Talking over you.
-While interviewees should do the majority of the talking – some experts suggest 60 – 80% of the talking - they should also allow you to ask follow up questions, or even just finish your original question.
+While interviewees should do most of the talking – some experts suggest 60 – 80% of the talking - they should also allow you to ask follow up questions, or even finish your original question.
 If you can’t get a word in edgewise, your customers might not either.

 4. Not behaving professionally.
-This goes without saying, but we’ll say it anyway…texting, chewing gum, using swear words, eating snacks (or eating anything)... these things signal trouble… Don’t call us, we’ll call you.
+We’ll say it anyway…texting, chewing gum, using swear words, eating snacks (or eating anything)... these things signal trouble… Don’t call us, we’ll call you.

 Some signs are less outwardly obvious but can be indicators of trouble:

 5. Knows nothing about your company.
 This person may be disinterested, noncommittal, or even lazy.
 Many job-search sites and online ads automatically include information about a potential employer’s business and background.
 Most companies have websites and social networking pages.
 It's almost harder for a candidate NOT to know about a company than to at least have some basic facts.
 Interviewees who are truly motivated to work for you will come prepared.

 6. Body language.
 If you find your candidate is twirling in the chair, twirling their hair, or watching the clock more than paying attention to you, you might ask the interviewee if there is any other information they were hoping for or if you can offer anything else to get the most out of the interview.